Yellow-billed loon: Feeding

 The yellow-billed loon is a specialist fish eater, yet it also takes crustaceans, molluscs and annelids, especially for its young.
 It dives in pursuit of prey, which is caught underwater.
 Probably as a way to avoid spreading parasites, it defecates ashore, in the breeding lake.

-Conservation and threats
+Conservation and Threats

-In 2010, the IUCN (International Union for the Conservation of Nature) changed the status of the yellow-billed loon from Least Concern to Near Threatened, as the species appears to be in a "moderately rapid" population decline.
+In 2010, the International Union for the Conservation of Nature (IUCN) changed the status of the yellow-billed loon from Least Concern to Near Threatened, as the species appears to be in a "moderately rapid" population decline.
 An unsustainable level of subsistence harvesting by indigenous peoples was specifically named as the main threat.

 The yellow-billed loon is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies; in the Americas, it is protected by the Migratory Bird Treaty Act of 1918.

+The yellow-billed loon is especially vulnerable due to its low fecundity and faces many threats related to its habitat.
+They need to live in areas with large, deep lakes, and these environments are threatened due to high rates of human interaction, such as oil drilling, and the warming climate of their natural habitats.
+They often nest near oil drilling equipment, posing a range of issues related to injury and exposure to crude oil.
+The warming climate causes them to leave their nests in search of cooler areas, leaving their nests, eggs, and young exposed to predation.
+They are also very territorial birds, and often face injuries that can result in death from fighting other organisms.

+In March of 2024, a young yellow-billed loon made news headlines when it was spotted resting amongst the Fountains of Bellagio on the Las Vegas Strip in Nevada, US.
+The bird's initial landing in the fountain sparked concern among local bird experts, as the species is known to breed in the Arctic and is more typically seen along the Northern & Northwestern Pacific coastal areas, where it can feed on fish that swim in the waters along the Pacific Coast.
+Wildlife officials believe the bird got stuck in the Bellagio fountain after strong winds likely took the young yellow-billed off course during a weekend wind storm, leaving it without any fish to eat or enough space to fly out.

+The young bird was not injured or hurt and was relocated to a bird sanctuary at an undisclosed, remote location, where it had food and space to take off when it was ready.
+Prior to this sighting, the last time a yellow-billed loon was spotted in Nevada was in 2018.